How to Make Lavender Sachets

 How to Embroider the Lavender Pattern

-This little sachet is a perfect starter project.
-It’s inexpensive, the pattern is simple, and you get the reward of a sachet at the end.
-There are only two stitches in this little embroidery pattern, the stems are done in a back stitch, and the purple blossoms are a lazy daisy stitch.
+This little lavender embroidery project is perfect for beginners.
+It’s inexpensive, the pattern is simple, and you get the reward of a finished sachet at the end.
+There are only two stitches in this design.
+The stems are done using a back stitch, and the purple blossoms are made with a lazy daisy stitch.

 Transferring the Lavender Pattern

-Note: The little marks for the placement of the daisy stitches is optional.
-It simple to just free stitch it and the pattern gives you a reference for where they go.
+Note: The small marks for placing the daisy stitches are optional.
+It’s easy to free stitch them, and the pattern simply acts as a guide for placement.

 How to Use Embroidery Floss